 Redistribution redistribution, or "white labeling," is either not allowed or is very expensive because it means customers don't have to go to the original data provider.
 This cuts into data provider's revenues.
 In order to afford the expensive licensing costs, Yahoo would have to get some sort of ROI from its finance API.
 Since Yahoo didn't charge for the API, either they were losing tons of money or they weren't paying for redistribution redistribution.

 Either way, Yahoo had to discontinue the service because it didn't make them any money and could have cost them a ton of money.

 Google also offers a free finance API but, now that data providers are aware of Yahoo's redistribution redistribution, it seems likely that Google's service will be next.
 Google doesn't support the API, meaning developers can't get help when a call doesn't work or historical prices are unadjusted.

-Just like Yahoo's Finance API, Intrinio's Financial Data Marketplace provides many kinds of data via a single API, making it easy for users to get the data they need.
+Just like Yahoo's Finance API, Intrinio's platform provides many kinds of data via a single API, making it easy for users to get the data they need.
 Finally, Intrinio's mission is to make financial data affordable and accessible.
-This means Intrinio has lower prices than traditional financial data providers and even offers a free developer sandbox to all users so that you're able to test the data before subscribing.
+This means Intrinio has lower prices than traditional financial data providers and even offers free trials so that you're able to test the data before subscribing.